 The decision whether to brake first or swerve first in an emergency is critical.
 You need excellent Search skills so you can effectively Evaluate and use your escape options.
-Keep in mind an escape option can change quickly if the hazard is moving.
-For example, a car pulling out in front of you could continue in its path and out of your way or it could stop right in front of you.
+Keep in mind an escape option can change guickly if the hazard is moving.
+For example, a car pulling out in front of you could continue in its path or it could stop right in front of you.